 The Takeaway

 Having your application for a bank account denied is an upsetting experience that can definitely limit your financial life.
-The root of the problem could be that ChexSystems or another consumer reporting agency has given the bank information indicating that you are a high-risk customer.
-But your application could also have been rejected because mistakes were made or your identity couldn’t be verified.
-By taking steps to remove errors and repair damage, you’ll be on the road to get the accounts you need to keep your money safe and keep your financial life humming along.
+The root of the problem could be that ChexSystems or another consumer reporting agency has indicated that you are a high-risk customer.
+Or your application could be rejected because mistakes were made or your identity couldn’t be verified.
+By taking steps to remove errors and repair damage, you’ll be on the road to get the account you need to keep your financial life humming along.

 FAQ

-Can you get a bank account if you’ve committed fraud?
+Can you get a bank account if you have committed fraud?

-If you have committed fraud, you will likely have a history with ChexSystems, and you are likely to find your bank account application declined.
-However, you can get a second chance checking account.
+If you have committed fraud, you will likely have a negative history with ChexSystems, and you will likely have your bank account application declined.
+However, you might get a second chance checking account.
 If you maintain a positive balance and pay the monthly fees, you can probably upgrade to a regular checking account within a year or two.

 Photo credit: iStock/skynesher